Competition Counsel, Hong Kong SAR

 Marcus is a counsel in our Global Competition Practice, based in Hong Kong.

 He has a range of experience based on his work in both Europe and Asia, as well being a former in-house lawyer at the Hong Kong Competition Commission.
+His focus is assisting clients under investigation under the Hong Kong Competition Ordinance.

 Prior to moving to Asia, Marcus was based in Brussels and worked on a range of global cartel and antitrust matters – including investigations with complex remedy/commitment processes in the EU and China, leniency applications, and multi-national litigation.